Bruxism and TMJ Treatment in Korea

 • Gum disease

-Bruxism and TMJ
+MINISH Bruxism and TMJ Treatment

-Treatment Options
+Bruxism & TMJ Treatment Options

 MINISH Dental Hospital treats bruxism and TMJ disorders according to the type of joint disorders and degree of symptoms.
 Treatments include medication, Botox, splint, and teeth malocclusion treatment.